-&lt;sup>38 \ Quarterly Review, April, 1889, p.
-382. This subject is more fully discussed in Mr. Wallace's \Contributions to the Theory of Natural Selection, 1870, in which all the essays referred to in this work are republished.
-The \Essay on Man, has been ably criticaled by Prof. Clapacôle, one of the most distinguished zoologists in Europe, in an article published in the 'Bibliotheque Universelle,' June, 1870.
-The remark quoted in my text will surprise every one who has read Mr. Wallace's celebrated paper on 'The Origin of Human Ruese's deduced from the Theory of Natural Selection,' originally published in the \Anthropological Review, May, 1884, p.
-478, in reference to this paper, namely, that Mr. Wallace, "with Chamecheristic unschlauses accepted in &c. the cheese of the Anthropological Review of the Anthropological Review, May, 1884, p.
-479, in reference to this paper, namely, that Mr. Wallace, "with Chamecheristic unschlauses accepted in &c. the ties of the Anthropological Review of the Review of the Anthropological Review of the Review
+59 'Quarterly Review,' April, 1869, p.
+392. This subject is more fully discussed in Mr. Wallace's 'Contributions to the Theory of Natural Selection,' 1870, in which all the essays referred to in this work are republished.
+The 'Essay on Man' has been ably criticised by Prof. Claparède, one of the most distinguished zoologists in Europe, in an article published in the 'Bibliothèque Universelle,' June, 1870.
+The remark quoted in my text will surprise every one who has read Mr. Wallace's celebrated paper on 'The Origin of Human Races deduced from the Theory of Natural Selection,' originally published in the 'Anthropological Review,' May, 1864, p. clviii.
+I cannot here resist quoting a most just remark by Sir J. Lubbock ('Prehistoric Times,' 1865, p.
+479) in reference to this paper, namely, that Mr. Wallace, "with characteristic unselfishness, ascribes it (i e., the idea of natural selection) unreservedly to Mr. Darwin, although, as is well known, he struck out the idea independently, and published it, though not with the same elaboration, at the same time."